Welcome to the Reception Class page!

 My Special World

-Your child will be provided with their 'My Special World' book very soon.
-They will take these home every 2 weeks - we will send them home with children on a Monday and they should be returned to school on Friday.
+Your child will be provided with their 'My Special World' book.
+They will take these home every week - we will send them home with children on a Friday and they should be returned to school on a Wednesday.
 We would love it if you and your child could work together to add to the book to share things that you've done at home.
+This can be in the form of writing, comments or pictures.

-Children will be given reading books to bring home - these books are linked to the letters and sounds they will be learning at school.
+Children will be given a reading book to bring home - these books are linked to the letters and sounds they will be learning at school through our Read Write Inc program.
 We ask that parents/carers listen to their children read 3 times each week.
 In addition to their reading book, children will also be given a packet of High Frequency Words to learn - learning these words will help to develop children's reading fluency.
+Also when we start accessing the school library and Gateshead library we will let children bring those books home as additional reading (usually for bed time or to take place with an adult for enjoyment).

 Your child will take part in PE lessons every Monday morning.
-We would like children to come to school wearing their PE kit - children should wear leggings/tracksuit bottoms, a t-shirt and jumper/hoody.
+We would like children to come to school wearing their PE kit - children should wear leggings/tracksuit bottoms, a school t-shirt (that we have provided) and jumper/hoody.

 I have had to upload today's literacy lesson is in 3 parts - I must have talked too much!
 I have numbered to parts to keep it as clear as possible.